AsthaRawat/biome/README.md

 When the linter is enabled, it recommends a number of rules.

-When using Biome with for example Visual Studio Code, errors defined in the `src/rules` folder will be detected.
+When using Biome with, for example Visual Studio Code, errors defined in `src/rules` folder of this repository will be detected.
 For instance, the following code snippet will trigger an error:
 For instance:

 ```jsx